 Make sure paint is dry before sealing.
 Your artwork MUST be sealed—it will be displayed outside and exposed to the elements for several months.
 You must use a UV protective sealer/varnish to protect both sides of your image.
 Use UVLS gloss—one brand suggestion is Golden Brands Polymer Varnish, which is available at art and craft stores.
 This step is critical to the ultimate durability of your banner.
 Banners which are received unsealed or not correctly sealed cannot be exhibited.

 All art supplies must be supplied by the artist.
 The Placerville Art on Parade committee may provide further guidelines to the artists, but it is up to the artists to secure their own painting materials.

-The judging process will take place in late May at the Marshall Cancer Resource Center in Cameron Park.
-Directly after that, the banners will be taken to be premiered at the Images of Hope White on White event at Rainbow Orchards on June 4.
+The judging process will take place in late May at the Folsom Lake College El Dorado Center in Placerville.
+Directly after that, the banners will be taken to be premiered at the Images of Hope White on White event at Rainbow Orchards on June 3.
 After that, they will be installed on the light poles on Main Street in Placerville.

 Installation and Removal of Banners